 An agent working under preference uncertainty may elicit information about the true utility to improve its user model against an elicitation cost.
 All elicitation actions are implemented as methods in the User class.
 As of right now, the only elicitation action an agent can make is elicitRank. elicitRank takes as input a bid b and a User Model userModel, and returns an updated User Model corresponding to userModel augmented with b in the Bid Ranking.
-To call elicitRank, an agent must first obtain its corresponding User object and then call elicitRank on it.
-Here is how this can be done:
+To call elicitRank, an agent must call it through the User object in this way:

 '''

-User user = negotiationSession.getUser();

-UserModel updatedUserModel = user.elicitRank(b, userModel);
+userModel = user.elicitRank(b, userModel);

 '''